 What about grilling items besides steak?

-Many gas grills offer a dedicated infrared burner, which gives you the best of both worlds: convection heating to slow cook items, and the fast heating and cooking power of the infrared’s radiant heat.
+Many gas grills offer a dedicated infrared burner, which gives you the best of both worlds: convection heating to slow cook items, fast heating, and infrared cooking power of the infrared heat.

 An infrared grill is a great tool that allows you to grill your favorite food inside when your charcoal grill is no longer an option.
 It works a bit differently than other types of indoor grilling equipment, such as grilling pans, electric indoor grills, or grill air fryers.
 However, it’s still a great way to grill steak, ribs, chicken, or even veggies without leaving the house!